Birkenhead River: Future of river course

 Due to siltation much of the land in the eastern part of the reserve, which lies between the two rivers, is new-made since the period of the gold rush and in time it is likely the Birkenhead will be directly a tributary of the Lillooet River, instead of emptying as it does now into Lillooet Lake independently, a few hundred yards northeast of the mouth of the Lillooet River (originally this also would have been the case with the Green River, which is nearer Pemberton, a few miles west and upstream.

 Naming

-The story of the HMS Birkenhead is famous in British Naval history for the fact that women and children aboard were saved when she sank in February 1852 because they boarded the few lifeboats first.
+The story of HMS Birkenhead is famous in British Naval history for the fact that women and children aboard were saved when she sank in February 1852 because they boarded the few lifeboats first.
 While the boats rowed away, the soldiers stood in their ranks on deck.
 The commanding officer, who perished, was Lieutenant Colonel Alexander Seton who was related to HBC officer A.C.
 Anderson who named the lake and river after Seton.